feldera/feldera/docs/docs/what-is-dbsp.md

 not durably store data.

-For computation, being incremental means that when new data arrives, DBSP does a minimal amount of work to incorporate it into queries, rather than by recomputing queries from the top.
+For computation, being incremental means that when new data arrives, DBSP does a minimal amount of work to update query results, rather than by fully recomputing them.
 This speeds up processing.

 For output, being incremental means that DBSP streams query results to output streams, in a similar way to how it accepts its input.
 When a